 On top of the backcountry reservation fees, all travelers visiting the Canadian National Parks are required to pay for an entrance fee.
 There was the option for daily or annual passes (see Parks Canada).
 For us, we would be spending just over 3 weeks within the park so the Family Discovery Annual Pass was the most economical at CAD$139.40.
 These passes can be purchased at most park entrances or online if have the time to wait for shipping.

-None of the housing was booked ahead of time save for our first night once we arrived in the Canadian Rockies and out first multi-day backcountry hike.
+None of our housing was booked ahead of time, save for our first night once we arrived in the Canadian Rockies.
 For our non-backcountry days, we ended up staying at hotels in the Canadian Rockies corridor.
 There were several reason we chose hotels rather than more camping in the front country.

 The first reason was that we both had work to do on our zero days (no hiking days) requiring good internet, it was how we got away for longer.
 Good internet was also useful for me to check up on hiking permits as we went along.
 As you can see in the permit section above, I checked often.
 Hotels were also convenient in that it was much easier to dry things out should they have been wet and to organize our packs for the next venture into the backcountry.
 Plenty of hotels also had coin operated laundry saving us trips to the laundromat.
 They were also good about holding or extra dehydrated food so we didn’t have to leave it in our cars at the trailhead.
 Also during the 2019 season, the major front country campground near Jasper, Whistlers Campgrounds, was closed for renovations.
 This made front country options very limited and busier.
 Lastly, we were traveling after all so we splurged on comforts that comes with a hotel.